 4. Breathe Balm - Zoe Organics Breathe Balm is an easy-to-apply balm stick lightly infused with a blend of essential oils that soothe and help support clear breathing.
 Recommended for ages 3 months and older.
 Our Everything Balm is also great to have on hand to help with sore, red noses from blowing frequently.
 Oh!
 And chapped lips as well!

 5. Supplements/Immunity boosters: Besides the fact that it is comforting and soothing on a sore, scratchy throat, our kids love "honey-lemon tea" a simple blend of warm water, a tablespoon of honey and juice from half a lemon (not for children under 1 year old).
 Acid and salt can inhibit a cold virus, which makes the lemon tea or gargling with salt water (older kids/adults) good options.
-We believe in the power of Vitamin D and our kids love these drops by Carlson and also these drops by Thorne.
-Carlson also has baby drops.
-We also take Raw Probiotics for immune support.
-We love Organic Olivia's probiotics and ImmuneShroom.
-Our kids also like this probiotic.
-You can pick many of these of up at Whole Foods and other health stores as well.
+We believe in the power of Vitamin D and our kids love these drops by Carlson.
+Mary Ruth's has amazing supplements that are organic, vegan, gluten free etc. Here are a few we have been using: Vitamin D3+K2, Probiotics, Megadose Liposomal Vitamin C, Ionic Zinc and most recently her Organic Respiratory Drops.
+Organic Olivia's probiotics and ImmuneShroom are must-haves for Fall/Winter as well.
+You can pick many of these of up at Whole Foods, Amazon and other health stores as well.

 Wishing you and your family good health!
 If you have other natural remedies, please share in the comments below!